DarrenZZhang/TCSVT23_OQEH/README.md

 Hui Cui，Fengling Li, Lei Zhu，Jingjing Li，Zheng Zhang.

-The paper has been accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).
+The paper has been published by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).

 url: https://doi.org/10.1109/TCSVT.2023.3296412